ibm-cloud-docs/solution-tutorials/users-teams-applications.md

 Congratulations, your application can now safely be deployed from dev to production.
 Below are additional suggestions to improve application delivery.

-* Add [{{site.data.keyword.DRA_short}}](https://console.bluemix.net/catalog/services/devops-insights) to your pipeline to perform quality control during deployments
+* Add [{{site.data.keyword.DRA_short}}](https://console.bluemix.net/catalog/services/devops-insights) to your pipeline to perform quality control during deployments.
-* Review team member coding contributions and the interactions between developers with [{{site.data.keyword.DRA_short}}](https://console.bluemix.net/catalog/services/devops-insights)
+* Review team member coding contributions and the interactions between developers with [{{site.data.keyword.DRA_short}}](https://console.bluemix.net/catalog/services/devops-insights).
+* Follow the tutorial [Plan, create and update deployment environments](./plan-create-update-deployments.html) to automate the deployment of your environments.

 ## Related information